-Effective May 14, 2012, the Company entered into a Note Purchase Agreement, which it refers to as the May 2012 Notes, in which investors acquired \$953,333 of convertible promissory notes for an aggregate purchase price of approximately \$715,000 in cash, representing an original issue discount of 25%.
-The May 2012 Notes are convertible into shares of common stock at \$18.75 per share.
-Additionally, investors received warrants, which the Company refers to as the May 2012 Warrants, to purchase such number of shares of common stock equal to 50% of the number of shares of our common stock that would be issuable upon conversion of their May 2012 Notes at an exercise price of \$18.75 per share.
-The May 2012 Notes matured on May 18, 2013.
+Effective May 14, 2012, the Company entered into a Note Purchase Agreement, which we refer to as the May 2012 Notes, in which investors acquired \$953,333 of our convertible promissory notes for an aggregate purchase price of approximately \$715,000 in cash, representing an original issue discount of 25%.
+The May 2012 Notes are convertible into shares of our common stock at \$0.15 per share.
+Additionally, investors received warrants, which the Company refers to as the May 2012 Warrants, to purchase such number of shares of our common stock equal to 50% of the number of shares of our common stock that would be issuable upon conversion of their May 2012 Notes at an exercise price of \$0.15 per share.
+The May 2012 Notes mature on May 18, 2013.
 The Company may redeem the May 2012 Notes under certain circumstances.
 The May 2012 Warrants are exercisable at any time on or before May 18, 2017.
 The May 2012 Warrants may be exercised on a cashless basis under certain circumstances.
-As of July 31, 2013 the conversion price of the May 2012 Notes was \$3.16 due to the anti-dilution provisions contained therein and the exercise price of the May 2012 Warrants was \$10.625 as a result of the price reset provisions contained therein.
+As of January 31, 2013 the conversion price of the May 2012 Notes was \$.0253 due to the anti-dilution provisions contained therein and the exercise price of the May 2012 Warrants was \$.085 as a result of the price reset provisions contained therein.